guziy/pylibrmn/README.md

 =========

 I haven't figured out yet how to make setup.py use pgi compilers for creating dynamic library....
 That is why "pyhon setup.py install" won't work.
-That is why I am alsosupplying the Makefile in order to help creating the dynamic library.
+That is why I am also supplying the Makefile in order to help creating the dynamic library.

 Requirements
 ==========